 - Focus on increasing average order value: This is a great way to increase your overall revenue and, in turn, your profit.
 Try to provide customers with relevant recommendations and subtly upsell to get them to maximize their spending.

 - Identify and reduce waste: Take a closer look at your business operations.
 Identify areas of waste.
 Check if any processes or steps are wasteful, expensive, and time-consuming.
-Work on eliminating these wasteful processes to lower your operating costs and increase your profit margins.
+Work on eliminating these wasteful processes to lower operating costs and increase profit margins.

 Streamline your business’s finances with Ramp